coolcut/2020.fruechtl.me/journal/all-the-likes.md

 ...
 ```

 The configuration to note here is, that I'm only asking for my Pinboard entries with the tag `like`.
-This is basically my mechanism of showing that I want to include this bookmark on my website.
+This is my mechanism of only showing the bookmarks I want to be accessible here.

-Now, every time [Netlify](https://netlify.com) is building this site, I'm asking Pinboard for new data and the overall /likes pages gets refreshed.
+Now, every time [Netlify](https://netlify.com) is building this site, I'm asking Pinboard for new data and the overall `/likes` pages gets refreshed.